Srajoshi/liri-node-app/README.md

 4. `node liri.js do-what-it-says`

-   * Using the `fs` Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.
+   * Using the `fs` Node package, LIRI takes the text inside of random.txt and then uses it to call one of LIRI's commands.

      * It runs `spotify-this-song` for "I Want it That Way,"